This post is part of the series 'Strings in .NET'. Be sure to check out the rest of the blog posts of the series!

 #Where to specify the comparison mode

-Almost all methods that work with strings have a parameter to specify the comparison mode.
-There are 2 ways, using StringComparison or an IEqualityComparer<string>.
+Most string manipulation methods provide a parameter to specify the comparison mode.
+There are two main ways: using StringComparison or IEqualityComparer<string>.

 C#